 We want our community to be part of the creation of the aftermath world.
 But we also want to keep some basic quality standards for the buildings you can explore in our post apocalyptic world.
 This is why we have some guidelines and restrictions regarding the creation of buildings and features.

 - Horizontally: The cities are generated with plots.
 Those plots use minecraft chunks to determine their size (one chunk = 16×16 blocks).
 16, 32, 48, 64, 80, 96, these are the possible sizes for the x and z axes.
 The axes are not dependent on each other.
 This means a plot can be 32×32 or 32×80 or any other combination.
 Since plots are placed right next to each other we can’t use the full size of a plot for the building.
-We need at least one block space to each side so we have gaps between buildings later (for example alleyways between downtown buildings).
+We need a minimum of one block space to each side so we have gaps between buildings later (for example alleyways between downtown buildings).
 So the actual maximum size for buildings is always going to be at least 2 blocks less than the plot size.
 A 16×32 plot for instance would result in a max of 14×30 building size.
-Of course you should make the building smaller so you can add features such as a front and backyard, garages, pools, fountains, gardens, etc. It is important that you fill the full plot with something, try to avoid wasted space!
+Of course you should make the building smaller so you can add features such as a front and backyard, garages, pools, fountains, gardens, etc. Attempt to mimic real life plot size and build placement on that plot.

 - Vertically: We have 3 basic size guidelines for different city parts: